 A backend or database is the most important part of any client/server system.
 If the backend fails, it may cause data corruption, data loss, system deadlock, and bad performance.
 Many frontends log on to a single SQL server.
-A bug in a database may put serious effect on the whole system.
+A bug in a database may put a serious effect on the whole system.
 Too many bugs in a backend might cost many resources to find and fix bugs and interrupt the system development.

 There are so many tests in a frontend which only hit a small area of a backend.
-Many bugs in database cannot be easily discovered without direct testing.
+Many bugs in the database cannot be easily discovered without direct testing.
 Database testing has several advantages.
 The database remains no longer a black box to testers.
 Testers have full control of depth and test coverage.
 Many bugs can be efficiently found and fixed in the early development stage.

 Sometimes it is not very easy to understand and verify the database as compared to a frontend because a frontend generally has intuitive and friendly user interfaces.
 A backend has its own objects such as stored procedures, triggers and tables.
 Data integrity and protection is critical.
 Multi-user support and Performance are big issues.
 Slowness in operation can result in performance blockages and can be vital to the project’s future.
 To be able to do database testing, a tester must have strong background in SQL language and server.

 Backend test methodology has so many things in common with API testing and frontend testing.
 Many test methods can be used for database testing.
 Functional testing and Structural testing are more effective approaches in database testing.
-They are coincided in some test approaches.
+They coincide in some test approaches.
 However, both the front-end and Back-end Testing methods may find out different bugs, it is strongly mentioned that testers should do both types of testing.
 There are so many other test methodologies that can be applied to database testing.
 There are many other test methods that can be applied to backend testing.
 Some are:

 Functional Testing: A database can be broken down into a finite number of testable pieces based on application’s functionality.
-The main focus remains on functionality of input and output but not on the execution and structure.
+The main focus remains on the functionality of input and output but not on the execution and structure.
 Different projects have different structures and have different ways to break down.